GieniuG/mangaScrape/README.md

 #### LINUX

+1. Install Node.js from [Node.js website](https://nodejs.org/)

-If you're using a Chromium-based browser, you don't need to perform the first step:
+If you're using a Chromium-based browser, you don't need to perform the next step:

-1. Install Node.js from [Node.js website](https://nodejs.org/) and run (while in the directory containing .js file) `npx @puppeteer/browsers install chrome-headless-shell@stable` to download the browser this program will be using.
+2. Run (while in the directory containing .js file) `npx @puppeteer/browsers install chrome-headless-shell@stable` to download the browser this program will be using.
-2. Go into `LINUX scripts/LINUX-install.sh` and remove the comments.
+3. Go into `LINUX scripts/LINUX-install.sh` and remove the comments.
-   If you want to use your browser instead of downloading headless chrome, run `which browser_name` and change the `pathToBrowser` at line 14 to the output of this command.
+   If you want to use your browser instead of downloading headless chrome, run `which browser_name` and change the `pathToBrowser` at line 15 to the output of this command.
 For example, for Brave:

    ```
    pathToBrowser="/usr/bin/brave"
    ```
-3. While in the main directory (with the .js file), run:
+4. While in the main directory (with the .js file), run:

 ```
-   chmod +x LINUX\ scrpits/LINUX-install.sh
+   chmod +x LINUX-install.sh
-   LINUX\ scrpits/LINUX-install.sh
+   ./LINUX-install.sh
 ```

 You're good to go!